What is Mindfulness Based Stress Reduction?

 - develop empathy and effective communications with others

-- group discussions to support making mindfulness a part of daily living
+- Group discussions to support making mindfulness a part of daily living

-- homework exercises to build awareness throughout your day
+- Homework exercises to build awareness throughout your day

-MBSR may not be appropriate for some
+MBSR may not be for you if…

 - being so stressed or busy that it feels difficult to commit to the daily homework

-- active substance dependence, or in recovery less than one year
+- living with active substance dependence, or in recovery less than one year